berkayguzel06/Who-Wants-To-Be-A-Millonarie/README.md

-# Java-Projects

-Project:  Who Wants to Be a Millionaire
+# Who Wants to Be a Millionaire

 The aim of the project is to develop a software application for the "Who Wants to Be a Millionaire" competition.

 General Information